Mr-Nicholas/pinterest_clone/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

 Followed the McKenzie Child tutorial with some important distinguishing features:
-- Built in Rails 5 instead of Rails 4
+- Rails 5 != Rails 4
-- Slim has replaced ERB
+- ERB != Slim
+- Carrierwave != Paperclip
-- Customised Styling ('cause I'm crazy like that)
+- Customised Bootstrap Styling ('cause I'm crazy like that)

+# Current project is still in progress